LOVENISH-GOYAL/lovely-toggle-switch/README.md

 ```
 ## Props:
-* keyId (required): A unique identifier for the toggle switch.
+* id (required): A unique identifier for the toggle switch.
 * checked: A boolean indicating whether the switch is initially checked or not.
 * onChange: A callback function that will be called when the switch state changes.
 * disabled: A boolean indicating whether the switch is disabled or not.